oscarcs/nxColor/README.md

 nxColor
 =======

-Color manipulation library written in Haxe.
+Color manipulation library written in Haxe, currently very WIP.
+Feel free to contribute.

 Currently supports CIELch, CIELab, XYZ, RGB, and HSB color spaces, and will convert between them.
-The focus of this library is palette creation - it currently will only blend between colors.
+The focus of this library is palette creation for game development.

 #### Planned Features:
 - Addition of more color spaces.
 (CMYK, etc.)
+- Code examples.
+- Addition of helper functions ('Sky' generation already in);
 - Addition of more 'blend' types.
 - Other useful color manipulation functions.
 - Code cleanup / refactor.